sebgle/taskmanager/README.md

 - set up MongoDB database
 - tested to make sure connection was achieved
 - created a user model for the database
-- tested CRUD operations + password hashing for user model using Jest (automation)
+- tested CRUD operations + password hashing for user model using Jest (automated)
+- implemented registration (sign-up) endpoint in the backend
+- implemented login endpoint with authentication (JWT)
+- implemented protected route access (controller + middleware)

+1/24:

+- performed additional testing on user model with Jest
+- todo:
+  - add pfp and bio to user model
+  - continue testing user model
+  - add more routes to user and auth